miquelladeboer/dataflowdiagnostics/dataflow_monitoring_with_data_in_dataverse.md

-# Load Data into CDS entity and build Power BI report
+# Load Data into Dataverse Table and build Power BI report
-First, we are going to create a new table into CDS.
+First, we are going to create a new table into Dataverse.
 This table will collect all the metadata from the dataflow run.
 For every refresh of a dataflow, we add a record to this table.
 We can run multiple dataflows all to the same table.
-When we have build the table, we can connect the .pbix file to the CDS entity.
+When we have build the table, we can connect the .pbix file to the Dataverse Table.

 ![An example of folder structure](images/arc.PNG)
 ## Requirements

 * Download and Install [Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

-* CDS environment (with rights to create new custom tables)
+* Dataverse environment (with rights to create new custom tables)

 * Power Automate Premium Licence